chombo-discharge/chombo-discharge/doc/sphinx/wip/Control.rst

 * ``amr.max_amr_depth``
 * ``amr.ref_rat``

 If you change these variables, the checkpointed data cannot be imported into memory.
 In principle, we *can* extend PlasmaC so that this will be allowed.
+If you really, really want this feature, please :ref:`Chap:contact`.

 Note that whatever changes you otherwise apply to :ref:`Chap:amr_mesh` become active only after the first regrid.